bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-amrfinderplus/amr-contig-abundance.md

 At this point, the contig abundance table contains all contigs, but we are only interested in those carrying AMR annotations.
-Because of this we have to filter the contig abundance table to only include contigs with AMR annotations.
+Because of this we have to filter the contig abundance table to only retain contigs with AMR annotations.

 ```{code} bash
 qiime feature-table filter-features \